Sandalorian/alfresco-docker-examples/identity-service/basic/README.md

 You must specify the environment variable `DOCKER_HOST_HOSTNAME` otherwise this example will not work.
 This should also be the name of the host that is used to access any of the web applications.

-There have been instances where the repository image will not be able to correctly resolve DOCKER_HOST_HOSTNAME, in this case it is likely that the docker host's /etc/resolv.conf is miss configured.
+There have been instances where the repository container will not be able to correctly resolve DOCKER_HOST_HOSTNAME, in this case it is likely that the docker host's /etc/resolv.conf is miss configured.
 You will need to correct this, typically a reboot will do, and then bring up the service again.